 Part of the northern beaches of Townsville, about a 25-minute drive from the city centre, Bushland Beach is a great spot for walking and fishing.
 It’s also excellent for young children to wade about in the shallows at low tide, searching for shells and marine animals.

 There are no stinger nets here, so swimming is at your own risk, however, it’s a picturesque beach and a great place to relax.
 There are picnic areas, barbecues, and a beachside tavern and kiosk.

 Magnetic Island, or Maggie as the locals fondly call it, boasts 23 bays and beaches so is a hotspot for swimming, snorkelling and other aquatic adventures.
 Accessed via a ferry or car barge, the island makes for an idyllic day trip and has five main beaches.

-Explore Magnetic Island and the nearby Great Barrier Reef.
+Explore the secluded Radical Bay on Magnetic Island.
 (Image: Tourism and Events Queensland)

 Home to the island’s surf lifesaving club, Alma Bay has rock pools, a kid’s playground, barbecues and a grassy area.
 Horseshoe Bay is another patrolled beach and is an excellent place to spot turtles, rays, dugongs and dolphins.

 Play in the emerald green waters off the coast of Magnetic Island.
 (Image: Tourism and Events Queensland)